abinit/abinit/doc/tutorial/compilation.md

 to build the single thread version.
-By default, openblas activates threads (see [FAQ page](https://github.com/xianyi/OpenBLAS/wiki/Faq#multi-threaded)) but here we prefer to use the sequential version
+By default, openblas activates threads (see [FAQ page](https://github.com/xianyi/OpenBLAS/wiki/Faq#multi-threaded)) but here we prefer to use the sequential version as Abinit is optimized for MPI.

 <!--
 and execute the *configure* script with: